niclas2109/epill/README.md

 # Technical Overview

-This Java project is based on Maven and Webpak and uses spring framework and react.
+This Java project is based on Maven and Webpack and uses spring framework and react.
 There is a strict seperation between frontend and backend.
 Currently you can choose between two profiles:
 Per default ePill is using H2 database for development mode which is very comfortable when developing